Key takeaways

 - Pre-solve validation and infeasibility explanations

-- Data migration from spreadsheets and legacy tools
+- Data migration from spreadsheets and established tools

 - Daily change and substitution workflow